 OK, what does the IMF report say?
 The paper by International Monetary Fund economists and scientists estimated that each whale on the planet was worth 2 million dollars, and the total population was valued at over a trillion greenbacks – because of their green credentials.
 Their message at the time was: protecting whales pays by limiting greenhouse gas emissions and helping us work towards climate targets.

 That’s just a load of… what could whales possibly do for the climate?
 Mind your language, although you might be right!
 Whales release their liquid waste and fertilize the upper layers of the oceans.
-It is exactly what phytoplankton, the tiny organism, AKA the biggest carbon sequester on the planet needs!
-Additionally, when whales die, around 33 tons of CO2 captured during their lives sinks with them to the bottom of the ocean.
+It is exactly what phytoplankton, the tiny organism, AKA the biggest carbon sequester on the planet, needs!
+Additionally, when whales die, around 33 tons of CO2 captured during their lives sink with them to the bottom of the ocean.
 That’s 33 million tons if we count the current population – according to the IMF paper.

 So, how does carbon capture work?
 Scientists noticed that areas with large numbers of whales are where phytoplankton blooms.
 This is because due to their diet of squids and other marine life, the big mammals pump out feces full of nutrients, including iron.
 Phytoplankton captures via photosynthesis around 40% or 37 billion tons of CO2 yearly.
 That's four times more than what the Amazon region takes out of the air, so whales play a vital role in natural carbon sequestration.
 Scientists estimate that a small, 1% increase in phytoplankton productivity would equal 2 billion mature trees in terms of offsetting CO2.